bgd-labs/aave-proposals/src/20230809_AaveV3_Multi_AddDebtSwapAdapterAsFlashBorrower/AddDebtSwapAdapterAsFlashBorrower.md

 ## Simple Summary

-This AIP aims to set the `ParaswapDebtSwapAdapterV3GHO` as a flashBorrower on the `ACLManager` in each relevant network to provide users with fee-less debt swaps.
+This AIP aims to set the `ParaswapDebtSwapAdapterV3GHO` and `ParaswapDebtSwapAdapterV3` as a flashBorrower on the `ACLManager` in each relevant network to provide users with fee-less debt swaps.

 ## Motivation